golang/website/_content/blog/goroutine-leak-profiles.md

 Luckily for us, this already covers a very large subset of goroutine leaks, as we'll see in our examples.

-In the followings sections, we showcase how to use the feature, followed by some additional examples of detectable leaks, and a description of the underlying implementation and trade-offs.
+In the following sections, we showcase how to use the feature, followed by some additional examples of detectable leaks, and a description of the underlying implementation and trade-offs.